RedMadRobot/mapmemory/README.md

 | `list()`        | Empty list         | Store list            |
 | `mutableList()` | Empty mutable list | Store values in list  |

-Feel free to create own accessors if needed.
+Feel free to create your accessors if needed.

 ### Scoped and Shared values

-Let's look how MapMemory works under the hood.
+Let's look at how MapMemory works under the hood.
-We have a class with memory property declared with delegate:
+We have a class with in-memory property declared with delegate:

 ```kotlin
 package com.example